SimonMoynihan33/Ball-Knowledge-Quiz/README.md

   - Each page was put through [WAVE](https://wave.webaim.org/) evaluation tool and any errors found were fixed.

 ## Bugs

-## Bugs
-- Bug 1
+#### Bug 1

-Cannot get options to show with questions when updating page
+**Cannot get options the options in the containers to show along with question.**

+- Troubleshooting:

+I knew this has something to do with the ```function updateQuestion()```, as this was responsible for handling the updating of the question and choices and removing the old ones.
+I used  ```console.log()``` in the choices section of my function and the console threw the error ```Uncaught ReferenceError: number is not defined```.

+This led me to the conclusion it was due to my naming of a variable and it not being properly defined.

-- fix
+- To fix this the variable of:
-variable of :

 ```
 const choiceNumber = choice.dataset['number];